Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 Note: These two features are not available with the free version of Adobe Acrobat Reader.
 You must purchase a license or subscribe to Adobe Acrobat Pro to access it.

-Here's how to copy PDF tables with formatting using Adobe Acrobat Reader:
+Here's how to extract PDF tables with formatting using Adobe Acrobat Reader:

 1. Open the PDF file in Adobe Acrobat Pro